 The audio-linked phonetic and orthographic transcripts of the child speech can be viewed online at:

-The corpus is also available as part of the PhonBank project on the child phonology and is available in the Phon format here:
+where the corpus can be browsed online, downloaded in CHAT in CHAT format.
+The corpus is also available as part of the PhonBank project on the child phonology and is available in the Phon format as well.

 Please let me know if you use the data for any projects.
 I would love to hear what it is being used for.
 If you use this corpus in published materials, please cite the following two papers for the phonological component of the corpus: